scratchoo/passet/README.md

 $output = './dist/app.js';

 ```
-3) To concat and minify your files, open your console/terminal and run :
+3) To concat and minify your files, open your console/terminal (don't forget to cd to your js folder) and run :

 ```
 php passet.php --minify